The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Theoretical characterization

 To this end, note that the main difference between DaC-SMC (Algorithm~\ref{alg:adacsmc}) and standard ASMC (Algorithm~\ref{alg:asmc}) is the correction step: in the former case, we employ the product-form estimator~\eqref{eq:gammauN} while, in the latter, we instead use the usual estimator~\eqref{eq:asmc}.
 Consequently, our proofs for the above results combine well-known methods previously used to establish analogous results for standard SMC and ASMC with novel techniques that control the errors introduced by the product-form estimators embedded within DaC-SMC.

 At a conceptual level, we expand the approximation error into a sum of products of `local errors', each accounting for the approximations made at a different node, and we control them separately (in particular, we show that, just as in the standard case, these errors are $\cal{O}(N^{-1/2})$).
 However, in contrast with standard SMC and ASMC whose local errors only get `propagated forward in time', those of DaC-SMC get multiplied together as we move up the tree.
 Consequently, we end up with a far greater number of terms in our expansion than normal.
-Herein, lies the main novelty of our analysis: dispatching these extra products-of-local-errors terms.
+Herein lies the main novelty of our analysis: dispatching these extra products-of-local-errors terms.
 Because the products are taken over nodes on separate branches, the errors in the products are independent of each other.
-Hence, the product of $k$ of these $\cal{O}(N^{-1/2})$ errors should intuitively be $\cal{O}(N^{-k/2})$; indeed, this was already shown in \cite[Lemma~1]{Kuntz2021} for the simple case of a tree composed of a single parent with an arbitrary number of children.
+Hence, the product of $k$ of these $\cal{O}(N^{-1/2})$ errors should intuitively be $\cal{O}(N^{-k/2})$.